 Here is a list of 5 great Subsurface Lures

 The problem is the rocks at this location are proper boulders, and ultimately, both Bass wrapped themselves around the rock.
 Aarrrggghhh!!!!
 Oh well, another £40 down the drain.
 Tip.
-The quicker you get a Bass to the surface the better chance of landing it.
+The quicker you get a Bass to the surface the better the chances of landing it.
 Sometimes you just have to hang on and pray.
-I love it when the actions like that.
+I love it when the actions is like that.

 The Duo Tide Minnow is another great lure, not as deep diving as the Zonk but still a great action and great for casting.
 And of course the Sazuke, that I had mentioned earlier.
 This was my favorite lure last year, I love them and they cast really well too.

-Here is a list of 5 great Deep Diving Lures
+Here is a list of 5 great Medium Diving Lures

 How To Choose The Best Bass Lures

 The Savage Gear Eel: This is the ‘go-to lure, when things just are not happening, as far a takes goes anyway.
 I’ve been amazed at how effective these jelly-like lures have worked when everything else has seemed to fail.

 Also only having one hook makes them a lot easier to un-hook a Bass that you have just landed.
 Whenever using a Zonk or Tide Minnow or a lure with three treble hooks, I’m always hoping the fish hasn’t taken the lure right down its throat.

 This can be even more challenging at night time when you can’t really see what you’re doing because you’re trying to keep your light away from the water.
 If you’re on dry land this does not matter because you can face away from the sea.

 Normally we will hide behind a rock if it’s convenient, depends where your fishing.
 Luckily this doesn’t happen very often, we want those Bass back in the water so eventually, they can double in size.